 You can exchange US Dollars and South African Rand for MZN in all urban centres.
 Travellers' cheques in US Dollars or Euros are accepted at major banks in Maputo, but can only be changed for MZN.
 Travellers' cheques are very difficult to change in other areas of Mozambique and a high rate of commission is charged where the facility does exist.

 There are several ATMs in Maputo that accept international credit cards.
 Credit cards are widely accepted.
 Keep your credit card in sight at all times, including during transactions.
 Contact your bank to make sure your cards will work in Mozambique.

 In June 2018 the US Government warned its citizens of possible imminent attacks on government and commercial centres in the district headquarters of Palma, Cabo Delgado Province.
 Take particular care around government offices and retail locations, including markets, in Palma.
 Check local and social media for updates before you travel to the area, remain vigilant and follow the advice of local authorities.

 Civil unrest and political tension

-- During 2016, attacks on vehicles on the EN1 road between the Save River and Muxungue and Gorongosa to Caia led to fatalities.
-Mozambican police convoys were providing timed escorts for traffic in these areas.
+- In 2016, vehicles on the EN1 road between the Save River and Muxungue and Gorongosa to Caia were attacked and some people were killed.